The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • soreness of the oral mucosa.

-Treatment consists of stimulating salivation, disinfecting the mouth with frequent rinses, and taking anti-inflammatory and pain medications.
-For swelling of the cheeks for rinsing, use: a solution of baking soda, decoctions of medicinal herbs, weak solution furatsilina or ready-made pharmaceutical solutions of antiseptic action.
+Treatment involves stimulating salivation, disinfecting the mouth with frequent rinses, and taking anti-inflammatory and pain medications.
+For swelling of the cheeks, the following rinses are used: baking soda solution, decoctions of medicinal herbs, weak solution furatsilina or ready-made pharmaceutical solutions with antiseptic action.

-In the absence of a positive effect and the progression of the purulent process, the doctor must prescribe a course of antibiotic therapy and, if necessary, the introduction of an antibiotic directly into the duct of the gland.
-To reduce swelling of the cheeks and symptoms of intoxication, an enhanced drinking regimen or infusion therapy in a hospital setting is indicated.
+In the absence of a positive effect and the progression of the purulent process, the doctor must prescribe a course of antibacterial therapy and, if necessary, injection of an antibiotic directly into the gland duct.
+To reduce swelling of the cheeks and symptoms of intoxication, increased drinking regimen or infusion therapy in a hospital setting is indicated.

 Furuncle on the face

-A furuncle on the face is considered a dangerous purulent inflammation of the soft tissues.
+A furuncle on the face is considered a dangerous purulent inflammation of soft tissues.

 The symptoms are very pronounced: